BaseMax/ContactListManagerCLI/README.md

 # Contact List Manager CLI

 This is a command-line interface (CLI) program that allows the user to manage a contact list.
-It is written in C and stores the contact list on disk.
+It is written in C/C++ and stores the contact list on disk.

 ## Features